mamilan16/Student-management-system/README.md

-# Student-management
+//# Student-management
-A c++ program to manage student records
+//A c++ program to manage student records